jamiulalam18/event-verse/task_description.md

     `You can take the error message from firebase`.
 You can show the error below the input fields or via alert/toast. `If you use alert/toast, do not implement the browser alert`.

-8. Also, implement at least `one extra login` which could be (facebook, github, google, etc).:x:
+8. Also, implement at least `one extra login` which could be (facebook, github, google, etc).:white_check_mark:

 9. After reloading the page of a private route, the user should not be redirected to the login page.:x: